-241. The Preparation of Teachers for Normal Schools and Colleges.
+- [241.
+The Preparation of Teachers for Normal Schools and Colleges.
 Second term.
 Credit three hours.
-M W F 10.
-Stone 211.
-Professor BUTTERWORTH.
-To meet the needs of those responsible for the training of teachers for rural elementary and secondary schools.

-[243.
+Professor Butterworth.]
+Not given in 1936-37. - 243.
 Problems of College Teaching.
 Throughout the year.
 Credit one hour a term.
 Open to graduate students intending to teach in higher institutions.
 Time of meeting once a week will be arranged after a preliminary conference with students at a session to be announced at the opening of the first term.
-Professor EATON.]
-Not given in 1937-38.
+Professor EATON.